orszaghlev/sokoban/README.md

 Controls:

-* LEFT MOUSE CLICK to move the character
+* LEFT MOUSE BUTTON to move the character

 &nbsp;